STA 9890 - Course Syllabus

 • Prediction Competition (21 hours total)

-• Final Presentation Preparation (1 hour)
+• Final Presentation and Report Preparation (3 hour)

 Note that, for the course prediction competition, you will need to make regular progress throughout the semester.
 If you attempt to “back-load” your work, you will do poorly.